ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 # Please investigate them to see how this function worked.
 ```

-There is one small change to make to get the desired outcome.
-The argument `View=FALSE` stops the default action which is to open the HTML document automatically.
-This avoids problems while the BrailleR package is being created.
-The `UniDesc()` function was designed for interactive use so do not include this argument if you do want this function to open the HTML file automatically.

 As an alternative, and if you do have a current internet connection you can view the result of running the [`UniDesc()` command on the Ozone data](https://R-Resources.massey.ac.nz/BrailleRInAction/Ozone-UniDesc.html) in your browser without having to re-enter the example commands.
 You can also view the [R markdown script for Unidesc](Ozone-UniDesc.Rmd)